ffAudio/foleys_gui_magic/README.md

 Support
 -------

+You can find the api docs in https://foleysfinest.com/foleys_gui_magic/

 For the modules of Foleys Finest Audio there is a new forum where you can search for information and ask questions: https://forum.foleysfinest.com

+Or join the discussion on [discord](https://discord.gg/Xhn58BrAjG)

 All feedback is welcome.

 Setup